merytpeters/merytpeters/README.md

 ### 🎨 Creative by Nature
 A unique blend of anatomist and creative artist, driven to merge art, science, and technology.

-**🌍 Proudly Nigerian**
-Sharing the resilience, creativity, and diversity of my roots.

 ### 🛠 Tech Stack
 Here are some of the tools and technologies I work with: